diogo-tavares/SINF-T/README.md

 # SINF-T

-sample programs and code snipts used to ilustrate the concepts introduced in classes
+sample programs and code snippets used to ilustrate the concepts introduced in classes